Network Exposure

 | Process Path | Full path to the executable |

-| Process Signing | Whether the executable is digitally signed and the signer identity (Windows) |
+| Process Signing | Whether the executable is digitally signed and the signer identity (Windows and macOS) |

 | Service Name | Windows service name and display name, if the port is held by a service |

-| Firewall Status | Whether the Windows Firewall allows inbound traffic to this port, the rule name, and active profile |
+| Firewall Status | Whether the firewall allows inbound traffic to this port.
+Windows reports the Windows Firewall rule name and active profile; macOS reports the Application Firewall decision for the owning app and stealth mode. |

 On Linux, the agent additionally enriches ports held by docker-proxy with the container name and image by querying the Docker Engine API.